geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-10-27/meeting-transcript.md

 Yeah, we definitely want to first merge the ranges

 ##### **Geohot** [[00:31:35](https://www.youtube.com/watch?v=z_FDsZ1ms2s&t=1895)]
 before we do that.
 Yeah.
-I mean, the split-reduce-opt is...
+I mean, the split-reduce-opt is..
 Sorry?

 ##### **Geohot** [[00:31:47](https://www.youtube.com/watch?v=z_FDsZ1ms2s&t=1907)]
 The split-reduce-opt is like a really basic thing.
 The code's kind of confusing to me, but the only time you want to do that, what that basically means is it's the same thing as group-reduce, but on globals.
-So we can think about how, like, to...
+So we can think about how, like, to..

 ##### **Geohot** [[00:32:02](https://www.youtube.com/watch?v=z_FDsZ1ms2s&t=1922)]
 Yeah.
 Use the same logic.